-- (1) Includes time- and performance-based restricted shares for which vesting restrictions have not lapsed, however, the recipient retains voting rights. - (2) Includes shares of our common stock that may be acquired under outstanding stock options that are currently vested or will vest within 60 days of the record date. - (3) Calculated based on 29,283,569 shares of common stock outstanding on the record date.
-For each individual who holds options, this percentage is determined by assuming he exercises all of his options that are vested on or within 60 days of the record date. - (4) Ms. Foran became a director effective October 1, 2019. - (5) Mr. Shanfelter was appointed to serve as our Interim Chief Operating Officer effective March 22, 2019, until February 29, 2020, while the Company conducted a search for a longer-term successor to or otherwise fulfill the role of Chief Operating Officer. - (6) Mr. Tabb was appointed Chief Financial Officer and Treasurer on March 18, 2019.
+(1)Includes time- and performance-based restricted shares for which vesting restrictions have not lapsed, however, the recipient retains voting rights.

+(2) Includes shares of our common stock that may be acquired under outstanding stock options that are currently vested or will vest within 60 days of the record date.

+(3) Calculated based on 29,701,525 shares of common stock outstanding on the record date.
+For each individual who holds options, this percentage is determined by assuming he exercises all of his options that are vested on or within 60 days of the record date.
+(4)Mr. Shanfelter served as our Interim Chief Operating Officer between March 22, 2019 and February 29, 2020.